Pathé News

-Pathé News was a British-French producer of newsreels and documentaries from 1910 to 1970 in the United Kingdom.
+Pathé News (Note: /ˈpæθ.eɪ/) was a British-French producer of newsreels and documentaries from 1910 to 1970 in the United Kingdom.
 Its founder, Charles Pathé, was a pioneer of moving pictures in the silent era.
 The Pathé News archive is known today as "British Pathé".
 Its collection of news film and movies is fully digitised and available online.

-Pathé News was a subsidiary of the French Pathé Group, which today remains one of Europe’s leading film industry players.
+Pathé News was a subsidiary of the French Pathé group, which today remains one of Europe's leading film industry players.

 History

 Its roots lie in 1896 Paris, France, when Société Pathé Frères was founded by Charles Pathé and his brothers.
 Charles Pathé adopted the national emblem of France, the cockerel, as the trademark for his company.
 After the company, now called Compagnie Générale des Éstablissements Pathé Frère Phonographes & Cinématographes, invented the cinema newsreel with Pathé-Journal.
 French Pathé began its newsreel in 1908 and opened a newsreel office in Wardour Street, London in 1910.

 The newsreels were shown in the cinema and were silent until 1928.
 At first, they ran for about four minutes and were issued fortnightly.
 During the early days, the camera shots were taken from a stationary position but the Pathé newsreels captured events such as Franz Reichelt's fatal parachute jump from the Eiffel Tower and suffragette Emily Davison's fatal injury by a racehorse at the 1913 Epsom Derby.